Mathematics (MTH)

 Precalculus is one of the prerequisites on the STEM pathway leading to calculus.
 This course is a unified study of college algebra and trigonometry.
 Emphasis is placed on the development of algebraic and trigonometric concepts.
 The topics include: graphing algebraic, exponential, logarithmic, and trigonometric functions; solving algebraic and trigonometric equations; solving systems of equations; and verifying trigonometric identities.
 Note: Students will be granted credit for either MTH 185, or MTH 160 (or MTH 160S) and MTH 170.

-Prerequisites: MTH 140 (or MTH 140S) with a grade of "C" or better or satisfactory score on placement test, and Reading Proficiency
+Prerequisites: MTH 140 (or MTH 140S) with a minimum grade of "C" or satisfactory score on placement test, and Reading Proficiency

 Core42: MOTR Transfer Guaranteed